AroojArif12143/SILP/part1/README.md

 ## Global natural disaster data analysis with machine learning
+In this tutorial, we will perform some data analysis on our dataset to gain insights.

 ### Essential Libaries
 Firstly, let us import the following libaries into our jupyer notebook: